 This category is tricky to judge because there are near infinite ways to use a small backpack.
-The most popular secondary application we envision for these packs is everday urban activities like going to class, shopping for groceries, or toting around a laptop.
-For this type of use all the bags we tested are more than capable.
+The most popular secondary application we envision for these packs is everyday urban activities like going to class, shopping for groceries, or toting around a laptop.
+For this type of use, all the bags we tested are more than capable.

-We also suspect a lot of rock climbers will want to stuff their small climbing daypack inside a larger backpack for carrying gear to the cliff or on a overnight excursion.
+We also suspect a lot of rock climbers will want to stuff their small climbing daypack inside a larger backpack for carrying gear to the cliff or on an overnight excursion.
 Therefore, we factored in the packable bulk of these packs when they're empty.
 The Mescalito

 The Patagonia Linked is stylish enough to wear for urban activities.

 It is hard to imagine another sport with as much variety of movement as rock climbing.
 From basic maneuvers like laybacks, drop knees, and stems to the esoteric inventions of inverted offwidth specialists, different routes can dictate our bodies contort in all manner of ways.
-A good climbing backpack should be able to accommodate these movement (or at least be haulable when something gymnastic is required).
+A good climbing backpack should be able to accommodate these movements (or at least be haulable when something gymnastic is required).

 We found the Patagonia Linked to be the most comfortable of all the small climbing day packs.
 Its lightweight suspension allowed free movement even with arms overhead.

-If you're into climbing multi-pitches, chances are good that you've realized the utility of a small climbing pack to carry your essentials for the day.
-Generally, a combination of small and lightweight, while still being comfortable and durable, is what we're seeking for our long vertical pursuits.
+If you're into climbing multi-pitches, the chances are good that you've realized the utility of a small climbing pack to carry your essentials for the day.
+A combination of small and lightweight, while still being comfortable and durable, is what we're seeking for our long vertical pursuits.
 That said, these bags can be handy in everyday urban life, too.
 We hope our months of hauling these bags up rock faces has produced a review that will prove helpful in your search for a new climbing daypack.
 As a further resource, be sure to consult our Buying Advice

-article for advice on how to find the the right bag that matches your back (and climbing lifestyle!).
+article for advice on how to find the right bag that matches your back (and climbing lifestyle!).